rosell-dk/picoQuery/README.md

 ### Roadmap

 #### Features planned for 0.4:
 - Even more API!
-Please let me know if there is a particular method you wish to be included
+Please let me know if there is a particular method you wish to be included.
+You can enter wishes on [this page](https://github.com/rosell-dk/picoQuery/wiki/Wishes-for-new-methods-in-0.4) on the wiki.

 #### Features planned for 0.5:
 - Option to granularly downgrade functionality for each method.
 If you know you never use certain signatures/features of a method, you can deselect the signature/feature in order to get size down.
 It will also be visible when there are features that picoQuery does not support.